kartoza/docker-geosafe/deployment/production/docs/Rancher.md

 This guide assumes that the following requirements are met:

-1. Rancher Server has been setu p
+1. Rancher Server has been set up

 If it's not, refer to [Rancher quickstart guide](http://rancher.com/docs/rancher/v1.6/en/installing-rancher/installing-server/)